 - Failing to monitor the patient or their oxygen levels during surgery

-Anesthesia is a very powerful medication that has the ability to result in dire consequences: traumatic brain injury, nerve damage, paralysis, heart attack, birth defects, stroke, coma, and death are all adverse reactions patients could potentially suffer when anesthesia errors are made during a procedure.
+Anesthesia medications are very powerful and their improper use may result in dire consequences, including: traumatic brain injury, nerve damage, paralysis, heart attack, birth defects, stroke, coma, and death.

 Call An Experienced Medical Malpractice Attorney

-Patients who are undergoing surgery are already at a vulnerable state before medical errors occur.
-At the law firm of Salenger, Sack, Kimmel & Bavaro, we understand the hardships patients endure after being injured or losing a loved one due to medical negligence.
-We are dedicated to providing the care and quality legal representation you deserve to seek justice for all damages sustained to allow you to focus on what’s most important- your recovery.
+Patients who are undergoing surgery are already in a vulnerable state.
+At the law firm of Salenger, Sack, Kimmel & Bavaro, we understand the hardships patients endure after being victimized by medical negligence.
+We are dedicated to providing the care and quality legal representation you deserve to seek justice for all damages sustained.
+This allows you to focus on what’s most important: your recovery.

 Let our team stand up to the negligent medical professionals and institutions that caused you unnecessary harm.
 Contact the law firm of Salenger, Sack, Kimmel & Bavaro today for a free consultation to review your case and explore your options for seeking justice against medical negligence.